wtaysom/JavaScript-Canvas-Game-Course/notes.md

 Using the concepts we've learned so far.
 Think of some good game ideas.

+## Game ideas

+* Changing the shape of the player to get through a maze.
+* Something with balls merging and splitting.
+* Fighting game where defense actually matters.
+* Some sort of two player guitar hero.
+* Or a two player Plants verses Zombies.
+* Time travel exploration on a hex grid.
+* Levels/upgrades are good.
+* Mixed strategy required.

 ## Tools

 * isHoldingKey.js for telling which keys are held.